The fall season is here. The leaves are turning red, brown, and yellow, with pumpkin spice everywhere. This also means that spooky season is here!

 Alternatively, you can ditch materials together and go zero waste.
 You can create a Halloween look using face paint and makeup.
 For example, you could use makeup to create a skeleton or zombie look.
 You can use deep red lipstick as fake blood and eyeshadows as dark eyes.

 Another idea you can try is to host a Halloween costume swap with a group of friends.
-It not only keeps the old costumes out of landfills but is also affordable and fun.
+It keeps the old costumes out of landfills and is affordable and fun.

 Just like a clothing swap, but for costumes, gather a group of your friends and have them bring their old Halloween outfits to a central location.
 Sift through various outfits and then costume swap.
 You want to make sure you set swapping rules to keep it organized.

 Various studies reveal that Halloween face paints contain harmful chemicals that are harmful to you and the environment when washed off.
-So while you’re excited about painting your face this Halloween, consider using low-waste eco-friendly makeup made with natural ingredients.
+So, while you’re excited about painting your face this Halloween, consider using eco-friendly makeup made with natural ingredients.
 Not only are they eco-friendly, but they are also of better quality.
-Also, if your costume of choice requires a little sparkle, go for eco-friendly glitter, as the regular stuff is plastic and a contributor to microplastics in our water and waste streams.

 Secondly, you want to look for eco-friendly Halloween candy that comes in recyclable packaging or, even better, biodegradable, eco-friendly packaging that can go in the compost bin.
 For example, Milk Duds and Junior Mints come in recyclable small cardboard boxes.
 As your kids go trick or treating, you may want to remind them to return the packaging for recycling.